How to kill Bed Bugs yourself

 If you are positive that you do have an infestation, then vacuuming alone is unlikely to eradicate the problem.
 Remove all bedding and sanitize it by washing on a hot wash (50 Centigrade or 120 Fahrenheit).

 Bed Bug Steamer

-You can treat the mattress with a portable steam cleaner that are available from many retailers (see the model we recommend HERE).
+You can treat the mattress with a portable steam cleaner that are available from many retailers.
 Pay particular attention to any seams and around the spring buttons and thoroughly vacuum the mattress after letting it air for a few hours.
 If you have a divan bed, be sure to go over the base thoroughly with the steamer.
 A stiff brush is useful for dislodging any eggs and shed skins from seams.
 If you can dismantle your bed frame, do so, as this will show up any hiding bugs.
 After de-bugging your bed and sanitizing your bedding, the last thing you want is for stray bugs re-infesting from that gap behind your wardrobe.
 So use this as an excuse to carry out a severe spring-cleaning of your room.
 Trust me, the thought of these little sweetcorn from hell crawling under the covers to suck your blood in the dead of night should be motivation enough to grab a duster and apply some elbow grease!
 Remove drawers from any cupboards and dressers and give them a thorough cleaning.
 Seal any cracks and holes in the fabric of the room with a suitable sealant – a caulking gun and silicon gel is ideal for this purpose.